Turksat46/Musiccast-Controller/README.md

 - Control your Music playing (Play, Pause, Next, Prev. etc...)
 - Change the volume in Steps or with a value or mute

+# NOTES
+I, Turksat46, Kerem Okumus, am not responsible, if you brake your MusicCast.
+Do it at your own risk.
+Please do not use this tool to manipulate devices, that you do not own!

 # TO-DO
+- Add a security-feature to prevent attacks on other MusicCast-Devices!!!
 - Release the first Executable
 - Upload all the files, that are in the project
 - Make a normal UI